ErichDylus/Open-Source-Law/forms/legal/DE Series LLC Operating Agreement.md

 "Code" means the Internal Revenue Code of 1986, as amended.

+"Company Blockchain Address" means that certain public key address 0x_________ on the public mainnet digital blockchain ledger commonly known as “Ethereum” (for avoidance of doubt, inclusive of any rollup, shard, layer two, or other mechanism which natively settles on Ethereum).

 "Consent" means the approval of a Person to do the act or thing for which the approval is solicited, or the act of granting the approval, as the context may require.

 "Covered Person" means the Manager, the Partnership Representative, the Liquidating Trustee, an officer of the Company, and their respective Affiliates.